ourarash/timeout-percentage/README.md

 You can also cancel the timeout before it ends.

-## Update
-It can be called multiple times in parallel to setup multiple parallel timeouts.
+**Update**: Now it can be called multiple times in parallel to setup multiple parallel timeouts.

 # Install